matias-ceau/scripts/docs/scripts/list_process.sh.md

 #### Overview

-This shell script provides a straightforward way to list all running services on an Arch Linux system using `systemctl`.
-The command utilized is `systemctl list-units` with specific flags for better readability:

-- `--type=service`: Limits the output to service units.
-- `--all`: Displays all units, including inactive ones.
-- `--no-pager`: Outputs the results directly to the terminal without using a pager.
-- `--no-legend`: Suppresses the header information, making the output easier to read.

-The output is then sorted based on the fourth column, which typically contains the state of the service.
+The `list_process.sh` script provides a simple way to list all running services on a system that uses `systemd`.
+It does this by utilizing the `systemctl list-units` command, which displays the status of units (in this case, services).
+The output is then sorted by the fourth column, which typically contains the name of the service and is formatted for easier reading.
+The script excludes pagination and unnecessary legends to allow for a concise output.

+The command breakdown:
+- `systemctl list-units --type=service --all --no-pager --no-legend`: This command lists all service units regardless of their state.
+The `--no-pager` option prevents the output from being sent through a pager (like `less`), and `--no-legend` removes the headers from the output.
+- `sort -k4`: This sorts the output based on the fourth column.

 ---